osohq/oso/docs/content/any/reference/tooling/tracing.md

 ## Enabling `INFO` output

 `INFO` traces are viewed by setting the environment variable: `POLAR_LOG=info`.
-The `INFO` output is a more concise subset of `TRACE`, and is intended to by used by those developing and debugging polar policies in their local environment.
+The `INFO` output is a more concise subset of `TRACE` and is intended to by used by those developing and debugging polar policies in their local environment.

 It will print out `[oso][info]` messages for many notable points of the query execution, for example: